 Foreign Central Banks Liquidate US Treasury Holdings

 Central banks in Asia and Europe led the move away from US government debt.
-The liquidation is a meaningful challenge to the stability of the dollar as the global reserve currency.
+The liquidation is a notable challenge to the stability of the dollar as the global reserve currency.
 Yields on the 10-year Treasury note spiked as supply outstripped demand in the secondary market.
 Federal Reserve officials are reportedly monitoring the situation for signs of systemic risk to the banking sector.
 The drain on official holdings reflects a loss of confidence in the long-term trajectory of US foreign policy.
 Treasury Secretary Janet Yellen has yet to issue a formal statement regarding the 2012-level low in holdings.

 Economic analysts point to the lack of clear victory in the Iran conflict as a primary motivator for the sell-off.
 Foreign governments are increasingly unwilling to subsidize American military adventures through the purchase of low-yield debt.
 The New York Fed data shows that several key allies have reduced their exposure to US assets by over 20 percent.
 The capital flight complicates the Treasury Department's efforts to fund the government.
 Domestic banks have been forced to step in as buyers of last resort.
 The shift in capital flows is reshaping the global financial hierarchy.